 In the earlier post, we mentioned how the inner guards can crack, and that its an extremely expensive and difficult repair to get done properly.
 Thankfully, we haven’t seen this, but it has made me keep a much closer eye on the body mounts on our Dmax.

-EDIT – at 90,000km, I noticed the first inner guard cracking, and have been monitoring it since.
+EDIT – at 90,000km, I noticed the first inner guard cracking, and have been monitoring it since (and it got way worse).
 You can read our update at Dmax inner guard crack update.

 What is a body mount?

 Your 4WD runs a number of rubber assemblies in between the chassis of your 4WD, and the body.
 It reduces the noise, vibration and discomfort being passed through to the body which is far more susceptible to damage.
 These are essentially an isolation mount, and they isolate the two items.